velichet/DP_COMP_590/README.md

 python app.py
 ```

 To connect to your MongoDB instance, create a .env file and update it with your user specific link which can be found on MongoDB when you choose to connect to a Python application.
 Below is what your .env file should contain (the brackets should not be included).
+Be sure to whitelist your IP address in Mongo Atlas.
 ```
 MONGO_URI = <link>
 ```